Can Bedbugs Infest Wood Furniture? Can You Prevent This And is Your Garden Furniture Safe?

 Types of Patio Furniture & Bed Bugs

 The blood-sucking crawlies will linger about on your garden possessions until they sense the presence of a food source nearby, make a move, and strike.
-Often, that might not be even necessary, as the delicious blood meal simply comes at a silver platter.
+Often, that might not be even necessary, as the delicious blood meal comes on a silver platter.
 This could be you, swinging in the garden chair with your book or cat, hoping to steal the extra sunlight.

 Can Bed Bugs Live in Wood Furniture?